 - DON’T: Use your card for further spending.

 Adding new debt will slow down your ability to repay your card.
 Don’t buy anything new on your credit card that you can’t immediately pay off in full.
 Also, banks are required to allocate repayments to whichever debt is accruing the highest interest on your account.
 So, if your balance accrues 0% interest and your purchase collect the standard interest rate, your repayments will go to the purchases rather than your balance transfer.
-It’s usually best to focus on clearing the debt you have, rather than adding to it.
+It’s usually better to focus on clearing the debt you have, rather than adding to it.
 However, there are cards which offer 0% deals on both existing debt and additional purchases.
 Watch out for rewards programmes that incentivise additional spending – you could end up paying much more in interest than you earn in points.

 - DON’T: Only pay the minimum repayment each month.